Academic Catalog

 Services for Students

 The Center for Counseling and Human Development, located on the third floor of Lyle Hall, is committed to providing quality mental health care to a diverse student body.
 The Center supports the academic mission of the University by enhancing students’ emotional, social, and personal development.
 Accredited by the International Association of Counseling Services, the Center seeks to engage students in counseling, consultation, and outreach to realize their potential and persist to graduation.
 Licensed psychologists and counselors help students reach greater self-understanding and enhance their abilities to manage immediate and future concerns.
 Individual counseling, crisis intervention, educational workshops, group experiences and consultation services are available to all registered Millersville University students.
-Alcohol and other drug counseling is provided by a Certified Advanced Alcohol and Drug Counselor.
 A psychiatrist is also available for medication evaluation and management once a student has been seen by a Center clinician.
 All services are confidential, professional and at no cost to students.

 CENTER FOR HEALTH EDUCATION AND PROMOTION

-The Elsie S. Shenk Center for Health Education and Promotion, located in the Cumberland House, contributes to fulfilling the educational mission of Millersville University by empowering students to make informed decisions and develop lifelong skills that enhance their personal well-being.
-The Center contributes to the health, academic success, and retention of students by providing current and relevant information about high-risk behaviors; raising awareness about personal decision making and the impact decisions have on an individual and their community; and engaging students in meaningful opportunities to create a healthy community where all students can achieve their personal and academic goals.
+The Elsie S. Shenk Center for Health Education and Promotion (CHEP), located in the Witmer House, contributes to fulfilling the educational mission of Millersville University by empowering students to make informed decisions and develop lifelong skills that enhance their personal well-being.
+CHEP contributes to the health, academic success, and retention of students by providing current and relevant information about high-risk behaviors; raising awareness about personal decision making and the impact decisions have on an individual and their community; and engaging students in meaningful opportunities to create a healthy community where all students can achieve their personal and academic goals.

 STUDENT CONDUCT AND COMMUNITY STANDARDS